OB-Ryan/ESP32-Wireless-RGB-Strip-Control/README.md

 For wifi connections, we will use the WiFi Arduino library, which can be installed directly from the library manager in the Arduino IDE.
 Documentation for this library can be found [here](https://www.arduino.cc/reference/en/libraries/wifi/).

 The web page itself is an HTML file that uses CSS for styling and a short Javascript script.
 It will display a form that allows users to input values between 0 and 255 for each RGB value.
-These values are then appended to a query string on the URL, and grabbed by the ESP32 to make changes to the RGB strip.
+These values are then appended to a query string on the URL, and read by the ESP32 to make changes to the RGB strip.
 The HTML page can be found in the repo at [Working Examples/index](Working%20Examples/index.html).

 ![](https://github.com/user-attachments/assets/8f7f4a08-d5a6-4a3b-8b12-5115b76e43d3)